There are a large number of

 - @fill-center{background;value}

-The following functions perform formatting based in the current context in
+The following functions perform formatting based in the current context

-the output stream:
+in the output stream:

 - @tab{number}

-advance the output stream to the specified column number.
-If the output stream
+takes to advance the output stream to the specified column number.

-is already at or beyond the specified column, the return value is empty.
+If the output stream is already at or beyond the specified column, the return

-Column 1 means the first character position following a newline character or
+Column 1 means the first character position following a newline

-the beginning of the data stream.
-Thus, for example, if the last character
+character or the beginning of the data stream.

-output was a newline, then @tab{10} will return 9 space characters so
+@tab{10} will return 9 space characters so that the next

-that the next character written will go in column 10.
+character written will go in column 10.

 - @wrap{string}

-- Output with line wrapping.
-If there is room for the string on the current
+If there is room for the string on the current line of output, then it

-line of output, then it will be returned unchanged.
-Otherwise, when the string
+will be returned unchanged.
+Otherwise, when the string is longer than

-followed by the string argument with any leading whitespace removed.
-However,
+the string argument with any leading

-if the output stream is already at the beginning of a line, then the return
+whitespace removed.
+However, if the output stream is already at the

-value is the indentation string followed by the argument string with leading
+followed by the argument string with leading whitespace removed.

-indentation string is empty.
+and the indentation string is empty.
 These parameters can be changed by the

-@set-wrap function below.
-Typically the argument string will be a
+Typically the argument string will be a word preceded by a space

-word preceded by a space character, so that the space will separate it from
+character, so that the space will separate it from the previous word if

-the previous word if it fits on the current line, or will be discarded if a
+it fits on the current line, or will be discarded if a new line is started.

-For example, you could reformat a text file with the shell command: gema -p '<G>=@wrap{ $1};\n\W\n=\n\n;\S=;' in.text out.text
+For example, you could reformat a text file with the shell command:

-where the first rule causes the groups of graphic (non-space) characters
+where the first rule causes the groups of graphic (non-space) characters to be

-to be written separated by a single space in 80-character lines, the second
+written separated by a single space in 80-character lines, the second

 rule preserves blank lines as paragraph separators, and the third rule